View full guide »

-- Unsecured creditors or the court refuses to approve a restructuring proposal under part III of the BIA.
+- Unsecured creditors or the court refuse to approve a restructuring proposal under part III of the BIA.

-- The proposal is subsequently annulled by the court.
+- A restructuring proposal is subsequently annulled by the court.

 In most cases, creditors elect a board of inspectors to guide the general conduct of the bankruptcy proceedings.
 The trustee requires the consent of a majority of the inspectors to sell assets, carry on the business of the bankrupt, commence or continue legal proceedings, or compromise any claims made by or against the bankrupt estate.

 The major classes of creditors in a bankruptcy are secured creditors, preferred creditors and unsecured (ordinary) creditors.
 A secured creditor may be represented by an agent or a receiver in a bankruptcy for the purpose of realizing assets subject to its security.